Micanopy

 Micanopy (c.
-1780 – December 1848 or January 1849), also known as Micco-Nuppe, Michenopah, Miccanopa, and Mico-an-opa, and Sint-chakkee ("pond frequenter", as he was known prior to being selected as chief), was the leading chief of the Seminole during the Second Seminole War.
+1780 – December 1848 or January 1849), also known as Mick-e-no-páh, Micco-Nuppe, Michenopah, Miccanopa, and Mico-an-opa, and Sint-chakkee ("pond frequenter", as he was known before being selected as chief), was the leading chief of the Seminole during the Second Seminole War.

 Biography

-His name was derived from the Hitchiti terms miko (chief), and naba (above), and consequently meaning "high chief" or the like.
+His name was derived from the Hitchiti terms miko (chief) and naba (above), consequently meaning "high chief" or the like.
 Micanopy was also known as Hulbutta Hajo, (or "Crazy Alligator").

 Little is known of his early life other than that Micanopy was born near present-day St. Augustine, Florida, sometime around 1780.
 He succeeded Bolek as hereditary principal chief of the Seminole following the latter's death in 1819.
 The people had a matrilineal kinship system: property and position were passed through the maternal line.
-Nearly 40 when he became chief, Micanopy soon began acquiring large amounts of land and cattle.
+Nearly 40 years old when he became chief, Micanopy soon began acquiring large amounts of land and cattle.
 As was common practice among elite Seminole, he hired more than 100 fugitive slaves to work his estates during the early nineteenth century.
 He encouraged intermarriage between the Seminole and blacks.
-This had been the Seminole tradition since they considered blacks to be human equals, unlike the view by whites at the time.
+This had been the Seminole tradition since they considered blacks to be human equals, unlike the view of whites at the time.
 Some of their mixed-race descendants gained influence as an elite among tribal councils (including several war chiefs).

-Following the American purchase of Florida from Spain in 1819 through the Adams–Onís Treaty, and the subsequent appointment of Andrew Jackson as territorial governor in 1821, large numbers of American settlers began colonizing northern Florida during the next decade.
+Following the American purchase of Florida from Spain in 1819 through the Adams–Onís Treaty and the subsequent appointment of Andrew Jackson as territorial governor in 1821, large numbers of American settlers began colonizing northern Florida during the next decade.
 Micanopy opposed further American settlement of the region.
 As conflicts arose more frequently between the Seminole and settlers, the Seminole were driven away from the Florida coast and into the extensive wetlands of the interior.
 By the Treaty of Moultrie Creek in 1823, the Americans seized 24 million acres of Seminole land in northern Florida.
-The Seminole moved to central and southern territory.
+The Seminoles moved to central and southern territory.

-Slaveholders from Florida and neighboring states demanded that the Seminole capture and return slaves who had taken refuge with them.
-American development of large cotton plantations in Florida resulted in planters buying more slaves as workers, and some continued to escape the harsh regime.
-Pressure continued against the tribe, and Americans pressed for removal following passage of the Indian Removal Act in 1830.
+Enslavers from Florida and neighboring states demanded that the Seminole capture and return formerly enslaved people who had taken refuge with them.
+American development of large cotton plantations in Florida resulted in planters enslaving more people as workers, and some continued to escape the harsh regime.
+Pressure continued against the tribe, and Americans pressed for removal following the passage of the Indian Removal Act in 1830.
 A group of Seminole chiefs eventually agreed to the Treaty of Payne's Landing in 1832; on May 9, 1832, they ceded more Seminole lands in exchange for a reservation in the Indian Territory (present-day Oklahoma).